New client form here. Please open, print, fill out and bring to your first appointment.

 Location & Hours

-Hours are Monday through Friday from 9:15 to 2:45 with occasional weekends or evenings.
+Hours are Monday through Thursday 9 to 2:30; Friday 9 to 1; occasional weekday evenings starting at 6:45pm and a little on most weekends.
 Scheduling a massage is a delicate art.
 Rarely can I offer last minute sessions.
 Massage sessions can fill up days or weeks in advance so it is best to plan in advance.
 My office is not ADA accessible.
 With proper planning I do have access to an accessible office, please ask.

 - 60 minutes for $80

 - 90 minutes for $110